Healthy Minds Partnership

 The benefits: Students have improved access to behavioral healthcare services, thus limiting school absences.
 School-located behavioral health can remove transportation barriers, and parents don’t have to miss work to get kids to appointments.

 The facts: Data from two school districts that have implemented the Healthy Minds Partnership shows a significant improvement in behavioral health clinical scores and a reduction in absences for participating students.
 School administrators, faculty, school counselors, and district administration have reported satisfaction with onsite services, which improve the school’s ability to focus on other student needs in the classroom.

 How to get started: The Blue Cross of Idaho Foundation for Health provides the Healthy Minds Partnership Technical Assistance Awards to Idaho schools to launch school-located behavioral health and improve student access to needed care.

 Technical assistance awards provide the support schools and districts need to build a school-located behavioral health partnership.
 This support includes helping schools understand what they are looking for in a behavioral health partner, building interview guidelines for selecting a behavioral health provider, supporting referral processes between school counselors and the behavioral health partner, and more.
 The Healthy Minds Partnership Technical Assistance Award is a non-financial award that offers valuable subject matter expertise and project management for schools and districts.

 Technical assistance includes:

-- – Up to 8 hours per month of subject matter expertise (consulting services, facilitation, project management, sharing information) to implement the Healthy Minds Partnership
+- Five hours per month of subject matter expertise (consulting services, facilitation, project management, sharing information) to help schools build the Healthy Minds Partnership

 - Blackfoot High School (Blackfoot School District)